Table of Contents Show

 Another distinction between loans is that they can be secured or unsecured.

 - Secured Loans – Most loans are of this type and designate a loan covered by collateral such as your house or car.
-How much you qualify for and the interest rate will be determined by the property’s value and your credit history.
-In the event of a default, your property will be transferred to the lender.
+The property’s value and credit history determine how much you qualify for and the interest rate.
+In default, your property will be transferred to the lender.

-- Unsecured Loans – As the name suggested, an unsecured loan is not backed by any collateral.
-Instead, the interest rate and loan amount are determined by your credit history and loan amount.
-This can be a good option for those with a good income, superb credit history, and solid paycheck plan.
+- Unsecured Loans – As the name suggests, an unsecured loan is not backed by collateral.
+Instead, your credit history and loan amount determine the interest rate and loan amount.
+This can be a good option for those with a good income, excellent credit history, and a solid paycheck.

 Jumbo vs. Conforming LoansJumbo vs. Conforming Loans

-How much you wish to borrow put your loan in one of two categories.
+How much do you wish to borrow?
+Put your loan in one of two categories.

 - Conforming Loans – To meet the criteria for a conforming loan, it must meet the underwriting guidelines of Fannie Mae or Freddy Mac.
 These are two government-controlled corporations that buy and sell mortgage-backed securities (MBS).
 The primary guidance is the maximum loan amount.

 - Jumbo Loans – Any loan that doesn’t meet the guidelines of Fanny Mae or Freddy Mac is a non-conforming or jumbo loan.
-Because of its size, it presents a much more significant risk for a lender.
-Usually, to secure one, you’ll need excellent credit and have to make a sizeable down payment.
+Because its size presents a much more significant risk for a lender, usually, you’ll need excellent credit and make a sizeable down payment to secure one.

 Open-ended vs. Close-ended LoansOpen-ended vs. Close-ended Loans

-Depending on whether you’re borrowing to finance a home purchase or a renovation, one final distinction remains between loans.
+One final distinction between loans is whether you’re borrowing to finance a home purchase or renovation.

 - Open-ended Loans – This is a mortgage loan type with a fixed-limit line of credit that you can borrow from again and again.
 A credit card is one example of an open-ended loan.
 Another example is a home equity line of credit (HELOC).
 Based on a percentage of your home’s appraised value, the lender approves you a certain set amount.
 It allows you to borrow and pay back over time quickly.
 Homeowners going through a renovation project find this very useful.

-- Close-ended Loans – Mortgages, car loans, and student loans all fall into this category.
-You are approved for a set amount and can now borrow from again.
-When more credit is needed, you will then need to take out another loan type.
+- Close-ended Loans – Mortgages, car loans, and student loans fall into this category.
+When more credit is needed, you must take out another loan type.
+You are approved for a set amount and can now borrow again.